 MDMA, often called “ecstasy” or “molly,” is a psychoactive substance known for its ability to break down social barriers and cause strong feelings of empathy, openness, and euphoria.
 As a street drug, it is famous for being linked to raves and electronic music, but this well known party drug (which is often impure and dangerous when obtained illegally and is far safer in a clinical setting) is starting to make big waves in various areas of psychotherapy as a powerful way to ease anxiety and mood disorders.
-Studies have already shown that MDMA is highly effective in treating post traumatic stress disorder, and now researcher Dr. Alicia Danforth is conducting a study to see how effective MDMA can be for helping adults on the autism spectrum to overcome social anxiety and improve social function.
+Studies have already shown that MDMA therapy is highly effective in treating post traumatic stress disorder, and now researcher Dr. Alicia Danforth is conducting a study to see how effective MDMA can be for helping adults on the autism spectrum to overcome social anxiety and improve social function.

 Surveying Autistic MDMA Users